zaynesember/SufjanViz/Writeup/writeup.md

 discernible tempo.

-Looking at the weighted means in Figure 5, we see that *Seven Swans* and *Age of Adz* are the fastest albums as expected and not far behind are *Javelin* and *Carrie & Lowell*. *Michigan*, as predicted, is among the slowest albums.
+Looking at the weighted means in Figure 5, we see that *Seven Swans* and *The Age of Adz* are the fastest albums as expected and not far behind are *Javelin* and *Carrie & Lowell*. *Michigan*, as predicted, is among the slowest albums.
 Interestingly, the albums do not vary considerably in tempo when looking at the weighted mean with most albums hovering around 125 bpm which in music lingo is